jacek-9999/credit-card-generator/README.md

 # creditCardGenerator

-This class use Luhn algoritm for generating valid credit cards number. https://en.wikipedia.org/wiki/Luhn_algorithm
+This class use Luhn algoritm for generating valid credit cards number.

+https://en.wikipedia.org/wiki/Luhn_algorithm

-You can choose bin and this class will find correct numbers in array. https://en.wikipedia.org/wiki/Bank_card_number
+You can choose bin and this class will find correct numbers and return it in the array.

+https://en.wikipedia.org/wiki/Bank_card_number

 Package is available by composer: